dorianviktora/Unity-3D-FPS-game/README.md

 ![aktivni-zombie-obrazek](https://github.com/dorianviktora/Unity-3D-FPS-game/assets/159776059/a95109f3-877e-45d2-95c4-20a92aa41e01)

+# Code

+If you want to check the functionality of the game, go to: [Assets/Code/](./Assets/Code/) folder.

 # DOWNLOAD GAME
 The game runs on the Unity engine.
-Download link: ...
+Download link: "not available at this moment"

-## Code

-If you want to check the functionality of the game, go to: [Assets/Code/](./Assets/Code/) folder.

 ## Design